fivetran/dbt_package_automations/new_package_files/README.md

 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran package_display_name connector syncing data into your destination.
+- At least one Fivetran package_display_name connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 #### Databricks dispatch configuration